August 7, 2019

 8. Consider a standing desk

-9. Stretch Regularly
+9. Stretch regularly

-Whenever I'm stretching every day (usually right before bed, or before training), I feel really good and don't have any back pain.
-When I put it off, within a few days, I really start to feel it.
+When I stretch, I'll typically do each movement for 20–30 seconds on both sides (this takes 20–30 minutes on average); if I'm busy, I'll do 10 seconds each (around 10 minutes total).
+Whenever I'm stretching every day, usually right before bed, or before training, I feel really good and don't have any back pain.
+When I put it off, within a few days I really start to feel it.

 Here's my personal protocol: